Hierosoft/linux-preinstall/readme.md

     utilities/reconnect-audio.sh which calls `selectoutput hdmi` if
     `selectoutput` is in the path.
 - `whichicon`: Find what icon (.desktop) file provides a given command.
+- `ggrep`: Get a geany command to go to the line in the file from grep (searching within file(s)).
+Recursively search directories by default.

 ## Changes